hugo3m/R3G/README.md

 ## The scenes

-The Unity part of R3G consists of three main scenes.
+The Unity part of R3G consists of four main scenes.

-# User
+### UsersManagement

-This scene allows you to create a user profile.
+This scene allows you to create and manage a user profile.
 It allows you to record information such as age, weight, height and handiness.

+### DBManagement

+This scene allows you to create and manage the databases.
+It allosw you to associate a path from your hard drive, a recognition system and a gesture sensor.

+### Acquisition

+This scene allows the user to create gestures.
+First, it is necessary to choose a user profile, a gesture sensor and a database.
+The database contains a list of example gestures for the user and the gestures performed.
+You can first create a list of example gestures that will be the references of gestures in the database.
+The user can name these gestures and view them.
+Then, he can give instructions for example gestures to be performed for himself or another user.
+The user starts the gesture recording, follows the example gesture, and then can view the recording.

+### Demonstration

+This scene allows the user to test their recognition system.
+To do this, the user must first choose a user profile, a recognition system and a database.
+Then, the sample gestures from the database are displayed on his screen.
+He can then start the session and perform the gestures.
+The predictions of the recognition system are displayed in green.
+At the end of the session, he can see a summary of his session with the predictions made by the recognition system.